 Bear Valley is home to the famous Bear Valley Ski Resort.
 Find fantastic skiing and snowboarding opportunities on their manicured runs, or pop down to nearby Spicer Sno-Park for family-friendly snow play options.

-6. Leland High Sierra Snowplay
+6. Leland Snowplay

 7. North Lake Tahoe